robertoalonsotrillo/MetaBow_MediaPipe/README.md

    ```
 7. Restart open command line interfaces for environmental variable changes to take effect.

-8. Create Enviornment
+8. Create Enviornment.

-   The environment benifits in the way that it separates certain files from main system.
-For Example, if ceratin file needs python 2.7, you can create environment to      separate it from main python.
-So your main python version stays untouched.
+   The environment separates certain files from the main system.
+For example, if ceratin file needs python 2.7, you can create an environment to      separate it from your current installed python.

-   you can add any name you want inplace of "metabow".
+  you may replace "metabow" with any other term
    ```sh
    conda create --name "metabow"
    ```